Wagaman

 PROFILE FAQ

-Wagaman has emerging levels of nearby infrastructure activity, ranking in the 24thth percentile nationally
+Wagaman has limited levels of nearby infrastructure activity, ranking in the 13thth percentile nationally

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified two projects likely affecting this region.
-Notable projects are Casuarina Aquatic and Leisure Centre, Royal Darwin Hospital Mental Health Inpatient Unit and CSSD Upgrade, Casuarina Square Redevelopment, and Northern Suburbs Youth Hub.
-The following list details those most relevant.
+AreaSearch has identified two projects that may affect this region: Casuarina Aquatic and Leisure Centre, Royal Darwin Hospital Mental Health Inpatient Unit and CSSD Upgrade, Casuarina Square Redevelopment, Northern Suburbs Youth Hub.

 Professional plan users can use the search below to filter and access additional projects.